Introduction

 Additional Texture Image Sources: 3DStudioMax f/x (Dave Jerrard), Startopia (Gary Carr, John Steels, Mark Smart, Richard Franke)

-Cameo Appearances: Dylan Meconis (as Ellen Kirkland) p.2-12; Jim Kroutch (as self) p.3-5; Faith Hicks' Raven (as Loroi medtech) p.19-25; Jennifer Anderson's Orin (as Loroi medtech) p.20-25; Lauren Francis' Luma (as Loroi Unsheathed) p.22-26; Gopal Prabhu (as Lieutenant Chandra) p.96; Martin Koza & Andrew O'Dell's Eloree (as Loroi porter) p.100.
+Cameo Appearances: Dylan Meconis (as Ellen Kirkland) p.2-12; Jim Kroutch (as self) p.3-5; Faith Hicks' Raven (as Loroi medtech) p.19-25; Jennifer Anderson's Orin (as Loroi medtech) p.20-25; Lauren Francis' Luma (as Loroi Unsheathed) p.22-26; Gopal Prabhu (as Lieutenant Chandra) p.96; Martin Koza & Andrew O'Dell's Eloree (as Loroi porter) p.100-101; Karl "icekatze" Hauber's Cerulean (as Gora Relay officer) p.132-139.

 Acknowledgements

-The Loroi borrow stylistically from previous space sirens (especially the Elerians from Master of Orion 2, and the Syreen from Star Control 2) and from the blue-skinned aliens of Japanese animation (most notably the Gamilas and Deingil from the Space Cruiser Yamato series).
+The Loroi borrow stylistically from previous space sirens (especially the Elerians from Master of Orion 2, and the Syreen from Star Control 2) and from the blue-skinned aliens of Japanese animation (most notably the Gamilas and Deingil from the Space Battleship Yamato series).
 They are intended as an homage to the "Space Amazon" archetype... blue and otherwise.

 Frequently Asked Questions